cloudflightio/autoconfigure-gradle-plugin/README.md

 }
 ````

-We will then automatically apply the [Reckon-Plugin](https://github.com/ajoberstar/reckon) for you and pre-configure
+In case your [code is running on a CI-Server](https://github.com/cloudflightio/ci-info), we will then automatically apply the [Reckon-Plugin](https://github.com/ajoberstar/reckon) for you in
-it with the following defaults:
+and pre-configure it with the following defaults:

 ````groovy
 reckon {